AlyoshaVasilieva/luminous-ttv/README.md

 ### Possible issues

-1. Hola might ban you, which will make this stop working unless you have your own Russian proxy to use.
+1. Hola might ban you, which will make this stop working unless you have your own proxy to use.
-2. Hola might stop running servers in Russia.
+2. Hola might stop running servers in Russia; same effect as above.
-3. Twitch might start serving ads to users in Russia.
+3. Twitch might start serving ads to users in Russia (or everywhere).
 4. This will cause you to load the video from Europe (Sweden for me) which may cause buffering issues if your internet isn't that good and that's far away.
    It doesn't cause an issue for me beyond maybe 1 second of additional latency due to repeatedly crossing an ocean.

+### Alternate proxies

+This program also supports using custom proxies using the `--proxy` option.
+Proxies must be located in a country where Twitch does not serve ads.

+Countries where Twitch does not serve ads, according to brief testing (Sep 2021):

+* Afghanistan
+* China (GFW blocks Twitch and this program does not attempt to evade it)
+* Iran
+* Iraq
+* Israel
+* Palestine
+* Russia
+* Saudi Arabia
+* Syria
+* Turkey
+* United Arab Emirates

+This list likely varies over time.

 ### License